ajberkley/surface_client/README.md

 sudo dnf install python37 # Fedora
 ```

 For windows: Install python 3.7.
-Start a command shell
+Start a command shell and navigate to where you have
+downloaded or installed the surface_client code, then type the following:
 ```
 pip install virtualenv
 virtualenv env